Connect with others who understand.

 • Corticosteroids such as prednisone or dexamethasone

-Whether you take these orally or via IV at the infusion site depends on your doctor’s recommendations and the specific DMT you’re prescribed.
+Whether you take these orally or through an IV line at the infusion site depends on your doctor’s recommendations and the specific DMT you’re prescribed.

-MyMSTeam members often discuss their experiences with pretreatment using corticosteroids and antihistamines before getting their DMT infusions.
+MyMSTeam members often discuss their experiences with pretreatment using corticosteroids and antihistamines to avoid feeling bad after infusions.

 “It’s infusion day, I’m so happy,” one member wrote.
 “What else could a guy ask for?
 Tylenol, Benadryl, steroids, oh my.”
 Another member wrote, “Steroids — check, Benadryl — check, Ocrevus — check.
 Kicking MS’s butt — check.”